|

 THIS DIFFERENCE IS DUE TO THE FACT THAT MASSIVE STARS ARE ALWAYS BIGGER, HOTTER AND BRIGHTER THAN LESS MASSIVE STARS, AT THE SAME LIFE STAGE

-This is ALSO true after the stars reach the Main Sequence.
+This is ALSO true AFTER the stars reach the Main Sequence.
 Massive stars have more fuel to burn, but they burn it far faster, so they last only millions of years, compared to many billions of years for stars like the Sun, and trillions of years for very low mass stars.